dialaobeid/My-Ecommerce-Challenge/README.md

 THEN I am able to successfully create, update, and delete data in my database
 ```

+Challenges:
-Challenges: I was having major issues seeding the models into the database.
+- I was having major issues seeding the models into the database.
 The paths and code were correct, but it kept giving me error messages.
-So I used the "associate" method in each model file and they all finally seeded into the database.
+So I used the "associate" method instead of "async/await" method in each model file and they all finally seeded into the database.
+- I could not access the server properly on insomnia and double-checked all my paths and code format and syntax was correct.
+I even tried restarting/resetting the server, and still could not access it on insomnia.

-Link to walkthrough video:
+Link to walkthrough video: https://drive.google.com/file/d/1A9Gn9JRR_ZhO42B-zOF5fFxZCjtpgLEn/view

 Link to Github repository: https://github.com/dialaobeid/My-Ecommerce-Challenge/tree/main

-Screenshot of deployed application:
+Screenshot of deployed application: [!Alt](/images/Screenshot%201%20-%20Mod%2013.png) [!Alt](/images/Screenshot%202%20-%20Mod%2013.png)